ale7714/viam-telegraf-sensor/README.md

 ## How to use
 To use this module from the Viam Registry:
-1. Add a component of type Sensor and select viam-sensor:telegrafsensor.
+1. Add a component of type Sensor and select aleparedes:viam-telegraf-sensor.
 2. Set Data capture configure and select Type Readings.
 3. Setup a Data Capture Service.